 A. All prospective students must apply online.
 The Graduate School of Arts and Sciences does not print applications.
 Transcripts and supplemental material should be submitted online.
 Standardized test scores should be reported officially by ETS.
 Letters of recommendation must be submitted by the recommender directly to the application system.

 Q. Is it possible to waive my application fee?

-A. Applicants who are a currently enrolled in a U.S. college or university and whose financial aid office certifies their need for a fee waiver may request a waiver of the application fee.
+A. Applicants who are currently enrolled in a U.S. college or university and whose financial aid office certifies their need for a fee waiver may request a waiver of the application fee.
 Please see the Graduate School's website here for more information.

 Q. How do I submit transcripts?

 Q. Do you require a writing sample or other supplementary material?

-A. Yes, a writing sample is required for the GSAS application.
+A. Yes, a writing sample is required.
 The online application allows students applying to the Department of Political Science to upload supplementary materials directly.
 Please limit all submissions to thirty pages.

 Q. Is it a problem if my TOEFL scores arrive late?